Chyna: Japan (2002)

 After the end of her WWF career in 2001, Chyna made her way to Japan in 2002 where she had a relatively brief but productive stint with New Japan Pro-Wrestling (NJPW).
 Her first appearance was at the New Japan Thirtieth Anniversary Show, refereeing a bout between the Steiner Brothers and Hiroshi Tanahashi and Kensuke Sasaki.
 On August 8, 2002, Chyna defeated woman boxer Chika Nakamura for Universal Fighting Arts Organization, beating Nakamura in the first round by TKO.
 In September and October 2002, she wrestled several matches for the promotion.
 After losing to Masahiro Chono on October 14, 2002, Laurer performed her final match on October 26, teaming with a fake Great Muta played by Troy Enders in a loss to Hiroshi Tanahashi and Kenzo Suzuki.
 Despite working with the biggest names like Masahiro Chono and Hiroshi Tanahashi, Chyna could not break out as a relevant player for NJPW.

 Total Nonstop Action Wrestling (2011)

-During the May 3, 2011, tapings of the edition of May 12 of Impact!, Chyna made her Total Nonstop Action (TNA) debut, introduced by the returning Spike TV network consultant Mick Foley.
+During the May 3, 2011 tapings for the May 12 edition of Impact!, Chyna made her Total Nonstop Action Wrestling (TNA) debut, introduced by the returning Spike TV network consultant Mick Foley.
 He introduced her as Kurt Angle's business associate (she had been previously referred to as his "Mistress") and tag team partner at Sacrifice, where they would face Jeff Jarrett and Karen Jarrett.
-During the taping she also took part in a battle royal, from which she eliminated Jeff.
+During the taping she also took part in a battle royal, where she eliminated Jeff.
 At Sacrifice on May 15, Chyna submitted Karen for the win in the mixed tag team match.
 She left TNA shortly after, making Sacrifice 2011 her final wrestling match.